MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-network-mac-perf-overview.md

 ## Specific office location network performance summary and Insights

-Selecting an office location opens a location specific summary page.
+Selecting an office location opens a location-specific summary page.
 We show details of the network egress that has been identified from measurements for that office location.

 ![Network Insights details by location](Media/m365-mac-perf/m365-mac-perf-locations-plan-overview.png)

-The office location summary page additionally shows the locations network score, network score history, a comparison of this locations score to other customers in the same city, and a list of specific Insights and recommendations that the customer can undertake to improve their network connectivity.
-Locations with specific recommendations may also include the potential latency improvement in milliseconds.
+The office location summary page additionally shows the location's network assessment score, network score history, a comparison of this location's score to other customers in the same city, and a list of specific Insights and recommendations that you can undertake to improve network performance and reliability.
+Locations with specific recommendations may also include an estimated potential latency improvement.

 Comparisons between customers in the same city are based on the expectation that all customers have equal access to network service providers, telecommunications infrastructure, and nearby Microsoft network points of presence.

 ![Network Insights locations](Media/m365-mac-perf/m365-mac-perf-locations.png)

-The details tab on the office location page shows the specific measurement results that were used to come up with any Insights, recommendations, and the network score.
+The details tab on the office location page shows the specific measurement results that were used to come up with any Insights, recommendations, and the network assessment score.
 This is provided so that network engineers can validate the recommendations and factor in any constraints or specifics in their environment.

 ![Location-specific details](Media/m365-mac-perf/m365-mac-perf-locations-plan-details-all.png)

-For customers who want to improve the accuracy of office locations and recommendations provided we allow for more specific information to be entered.
-This is done by editing the discovered location information and can reduce the approximations that are inherent in the location information available for network measurements.
+For customers who want to improve the accuracy of location-specific metrics and recommendations, we allow for more specific information to be entered.
+This can reduce the approximations that are inherent in the location information available for network measurements.
+To edit the address of a specific office location, <functionality not there yet>.

 ## FAQ

 ### What is an Office 365 service front door?

 The Office 365 service front door is an entry point on Microsoft's global network where Office clients and services terminate their network connection.
 For an optimal network connection to Office 365, it is recommended that your network connection is terminated into the closest Office 365 front door in your city or metro.

+>[!NOTE]
-Note: Office 365 service front door has no direct relationship to the “Azure Front Door Service” product available in the Azure marketplace.
+>Office 365 service front door has no direct relationship to the Azure Front Door Service product available in the Azure marketplace.

 ### What is an optimal Office 365 service front door?

 An optimal Office 365 service front door is one that is closest to your network egress, generally in your city or metro area.
-Use the Office 365 network performance tool to determine location of your in-use Office 365 service front door and optimal service front door.
+Use the [Office 365 Network Onboarding Tool](office-365-network-mac-perf-onboarding-tool.md) to determine location of your in-use Office 365 service front door and optimal service front door.
 If the tool determines your in-use front door is optimal, then you are optimally connecting into Microsoft's global network.

 ### What is an internet egress location?

 The internet egress location is the location where your network traffic exits your enterprise network and connects to the Internet.
 This is also identified as the location where you have a Network Address Translation (NAT) device and usually where you connect with an Internet Service Provider (ISP).
-If you see a long distance between your location and your internet egress location, then this may identify a significant WAN backhaul.
+If you see a long distance between your location and your internet egress location, then this may indicate a significant WAN backhaul.

 ## Related topics